 In one story, the two get in an insult-war with one another so that they can provoke a fight, and kill the other one in an effort to subvert some local hospitality rules and kill someone else.

 Played with in Issola, when, after they start in on one of their fights while Vlad is bedridden and can't get away, he gets exasperated and neatly summarizes the real reason they're always at each other's throats.
 Notable because a) he hadn't even realized he knew until he said it and b) he made Morrolan look sheepish and Aliera blush.
 He made Aliera blush.

-Kal Skirata and Walon Vau also from the Star Wars Expanded Universe (in the Republic Commando Series).
-They've banded insults, fought each other multiple times, and have actually tried to kill each other at one point - but in the last book, Skirata admits that Vau's like family to him.
+Kal Skirata and Walon Vau, in the Republic Commando Series.
+They've banded insults, fought each other multiple times, and have actually tried to kill each other at one point—but in the last book, Skirata admits that Vau's like family to him.
 It's reciprocal.

 Trurl and Klapaucius in The Cyberiad, up to and including physical beatings.

 Manny Rubin and Mario Gonzalo in Isaac Asimov's Black Widowers series.
 In "The Wrong House," the guest of the month points it out:

 Levan: Whenever I hear two people spar like that, I am certain that there is actually a profound affection between them.
 Rubin:(revolted) Oh, God.
 Gonzalo: You've hit it, Mr. Levan.
 Manny would give me the shirt off his back if no-one were looking.
 The only thing he wouldn't give me is a kind word.

 The Bastard Operator from Hell series has the Bastard and the PFY.
 Sure they'll zap each other with the over-voltage cattle-prod, but there's no doubt that they're the best of friends.